 Chemistry 101 is subtitled, An Overview of God’s Chemical World, reflecting the Christian worldview that Olson presents throughout the course.
 Olson handles this part very well, not coming off as preachy, yet making connections that help students to either see God’s hand in creation or consider how chemistry might be used to advance or hinder righteousness.

-While the course is intended for high school level, because it lacks the content expected of most high school courses, you might also consider using it with eighth graders instead.
+While the course is intended for high school level, because it lacks some of the content expected of most high school courses, you might also consider using it with eighth graders instead.
 It will provide an excellent foundation for future chemistry studies and likely instill in students an interest in chemistry.
 If you choose to use it at high school level for college-bound students, be sure to expand the course to ensure that students are adequately prepared.